Music Dept. Handbook

 For all juries, recitals, and recital previews the applied faculty professor is expected to be present.
 In some instances an adjunct teacher may have a work conflict, but every effort should be made on the part of the instructor to navigate scheduling.
 This greatly facilitates communication among faculty and students.

 These occur at the end of each semester.
 Applied students perform repertoire and, possibly selected exercises, as chosen by the instructor for a panel of music faculty.
-Faculty will give written constructive comments to the students that the applied teacher may obtain at either the end of the jury, or from the music office.
+Faculty will give written constructive comments to the students that the applied teacher will then place in the student’s personal file.
+Access to documents in your student file is granted through the Office Coordinator.

 Juries provide a performance focus and sense of accountability for the semester of applied study.
 All students are expected to prepare and perform a jury unless excused by their applied teacher.
 There may be some situations where such a performance may be more of a hindrance than a help to musical growth.
 Students giving major recitals toward the end of a semester may be excused from a jury.
 Most often